Holic75/Baldurs-gate-dnd-3.5/README.md

 ```
 – May use the Absorb Health ability once per day per 2 points of Charisma above 10.
 ```
-ABSORB HEALTH:
+ABSORB HEALTH: The character steals 2 Hit Points per level from a target creature and transfers them to <PRO_HIMHER>self.
-Deals 2 points of damage per level to an enemy, healing the Blackguard the same number of Hit Points.
+If applied to undead creatures this ability heals them instead.
 ```
 – May use the Poison Weapon ability once per day.
 Gains one use at level 1, one use at level 5, and an additional use every 5 levels thereafter.
 ```